America's Current & Future Economic Situation - By Ted Kavadas

 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-” he shows two different versions, varying by the definition of stock market capitalization. (note: additional explanation is provided in his post.)
+” two different versions are displayed, varying by the definition of stock market capitalization. (note: additional explanation is provided in the post.)

 For reference purposes, here is the first chart, with the stock market capitalization as defined by the Federal Reserve: